SKOG230 Resource Economics and Planning in Forestry

 I. Forest biology, technical operations and economic basis.

 II.
-Analysis of individual actions (planting, thinning, logging maturity at clear-cut, other logging circumstances, investments in machines and roads, ecosystem services).
+Analysis of individual actions (planting, thinning, logging maturity at clear-cut, other logging circumstances, investments in machines and roads, road planning, logistics, use of hunting and other out-door opportunities).

 III.
-Analysis at property level (objective and guidelines, influence of taxes on resource allocation, accounting analysis, finance and budget, use of bio-economic modelling for long-term analyses, investment strategies, risk, forest valuation).
+Analysis at property level (objective and guidelines, influence of taxes on resource allocation, accounting analysis, finance and budget, use of bio-economic modelling for long-term analyses, investment strategies, risk, forest valuation, certification and global conventions of importance for forest use).

 Lecture-based, with exercises.
 Project-based.
 Problem-based.

-Teachers and assistants are available for questions during the entire teaching semester.
-Supervision is offered and is supported by use of Canvas.
+Teachers and assistants are available for questions during the whole instruction period.
+Supervision is offered aswell as use of Fronter.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)